BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 				- Dismissible until next login
 				- ability for user to X out the motivational/notice so they do not see it( resets on logout, upon login it shows again )

+	- Registration:
+		- ensure selected username does not already exist
+		- configure email upon registration ==> instead of simple notification, ensure it's also a verification step by clicking something
+		- how to ensure the received email does not land within spam folder?
+			- how to configure and ensure that the receiver sees a set name from the sender?
+		- Account management
+			- change username / password / email
+			- within homepage / separate component? / selectable 'button', reveals menu upon clicking => changing == new modal dialog?
+OR some alternative? maybe new page? choose easier solution
+			- ensure backend security ( same as for tasklists, failsafe to make sure others can try to modify if the id doesnt match )
 	- notification
 		- notification to email upon registering
 			- check if email is valid